folkertdev/rust-rfcs/text/3720-labeled-match.md

 }
 ```

-The more precise control flow information is also used by the borrow checker, so that more valid programs can be accepted.
+The more precise control flow information is also used by the borrow checker, so that more valid programs are accepted.
 Consider this program that errors, but is valid in practice:

 ```rust
 enum State { Foo, Bar, Baz, }